cryptocrowd-city/xcrc-wallet/doc/bulwark-core/Running-Bulwark.md

 ### Start automatically

-To configure the bulwark client to start automatically:
+To configure the cryptocrowd client to start automatically:

 You might use the configuration-file, or the GUI-Settings:

 Settings -> Options

 then mark the checkbox titled:
- [Start bulwark on system startup
+ [Start cryptocrowd on system startup